Bai-Li-NOAA/Model_Comparison_Paper/README.md

-# Stock-Assessment-Model-Comparison-Project
+# Model Comparison Paper

-This repository contains an age-strcutured operating model (OM) and its outputs.
-The OM is used to generate input data for estimation models (e.g. AMAK, ASAP, BAM, and SS).
-It allows comparison of the estimation model outputs with true dynamics simulated in the OM.
+This repository contains inputs and outputs from the model comparison paper: A comparison of four primary age-structured stock assessment models used in the United States.
+The code and examples of how to use the age-structured operating model and how to compare results from the estimation models (EM; e.g. AMAK, ASAP, BAM, and SS) can be found in this (repository)[https://github.com/Bai-Li-NOAA/Age_Structured_Stock_Assessment_Model_Comparison.git].

 ## Structure of the repo

-- Docs folder
+- docs
-  - Simple Operating Model.pdf (Table 1: description of OM R outputs)
+  - The Operating Model.pdf (Description of OM and its output)
-- OM folder
+- om (OM output data from each case)
-  - 160 OM outputs
+- em
-- AMAK, ASAP, BAM, SS folders
+  - C0-C12 (Input files from the iteration 100)
-  - 160 sets of inputs and outputs from each estimation model
+  - em_input_raw (tpl files and other files)
-- Read_Write_Inputs_Fun folder
+- comparison_output (synthesized output data)
-  - Required functions to run final_sim100.R
+- code (protyping code from each case)

 ## Disclaimer